QuantSysBio/aSPIRE/README.md

 # aSPIRE
-aSPIRE is a tool for the estimation of peptide abundances using label-free quantification mass spectrometry
+aSPIRE is a tool for the processing of peptide abundances using label-free quantification mass spectrometry
 <img src="aSPIRE_white.png" width="400">

 List of contents: